 Red Herring Shirt: These people turn out to have a lot more involvement in the plot than they initially let on.

-Schrodinger's People: They keep popping up throughout the story.
+Schrödinger's Cat: They keep popping up throughout the story.
 It's a side effect of dying when Comstock had Jeremiah Fink sabotage one of their machines.

 Women Are Wiser: While they're equally brilliant, Rosalind seems to be the more mature.
 Exemplified by one scene early in the game, where the two of them can clearly be seen through the binoculars across from Monument Island: Robert is juggling while Rosalind looks on disapprovingly.
-Subverted when it's revealed that while Rosalind might be the wiser of the two, Robert is ultimately revealed to hold himself to a higher moral standard (or at the very least is more idealistic), being the one who decided that Comstock had to be stopped.

 You Have Outlived Your Usefulness: The Luteces were this for the Founders.
 Once Comstock had all he needed from them and was taking steps to conceal Elizabeth's true origins, he had Fink arrange for the pair to be offed in an unfortunate experimental "accident."
 It didn't exactly work as planned.

-Preston E. Downes
+Preston E. Downs

 A bounty hunter who is employed by the Founders to track down Daisy Fitzroy.

-Even Evil Has Standards: He set bear traps for Daisy Fitzroy's messengers, with the intention of catching them and interrogating them for information regarding her whereabouts.
+He set bear traps for Daisy Fitzroy's messengers, with the intention of catching them and interrogating them for information regarding her whereabouts.
 It worked, as he then discovered that Daisy was using children as messengers, which resulted in a young Native American orphan being mangled by his trap.
 After being forced to amputate the boy's leg, he takes on the responsibility of taking care of the child.

 Later on, he's sent to hunt down (alternate universe) Booker DeWitt, who turns out to be fluent in Sioux, the same native tongue as his ward.
 He then makes a Heel-Face Turn after learning why the boy is an orphan and why he is working for the Vox Populi.